My Fare Lady: Plot

+Production

+The opening sequence, including the chalkboard and couch gags, was originally a video created by Australian animators Paul Robertson and Ivan Dixon with music by Jeremy Dower.
+After uploading the video to YouTube on February 1, 2015, producers contacted them within one day to license the video.
+On February 10, executive producer Al Jean announced that the video would appear at the beginning of this episode.

+Christopher Lloyd reprised his Taxi character Jim Ignatowski in this episode as the person who rallies the cabbies against Marge.
+Executive producer James L. Brooks was also an executive producer on Taxi.

+Cultural references

+The opening sequence is a reference to Illusion of Gaia, a game on the Super Nintendo.
+After the opening sequence, there is another one that parodies the opening of The Jetsons.
+A parody of the song "Taxi" by Harry Chapin plays when Marge drives Moe.

 Reception

+Viewing figures

 The episode received an audience of 2.67 million, making it the most watched show on Fox that night.

+Critical response

 Dennis Perkins of The A.V.
-Club gave the episode a B, saying "Performance goes a long way on The Simpsons, the cast’s quarter-century relationship with their characters helping them flesh out a performance with shades no other show can call upon.
-‘My Fare Lady,’ while as unfocused as many later episodes and based partly around a forgettable pop fad, is nonetheless entertaining thanks largely to Hank Azaria’s performance as everyone’s favorite least-favorite barkeep, Moe."
+Club gave the episode a B, saying "Performance goes a long way on The Simpsons, the cast's quarter-century relationship with their characters helping them flesh out a performance with shades no other show can call upon.
+'My Fare Lady,' while as unfocused as many later episodes and based partly around a forgettable pop fad, is nonetheless entertaining thanks largely to Hank Azaria's performance as everyone's favorite least-favorite barkeep, Moe."

+Tony Sokol of Den of Geek gave this episode 3 out of 5 stars.
+He felt the episode was not groundbreaking, but praised the jokes, especially the one with Burns asking for a dollar amount to profit to lose his soul.

+Awards and nominations

-Tress MacNeille's role in the episode was nominated for the Award for Outstanding Character Voice-Over Performance at the 67th Primetime Emmy Awards, one of three Simpsons actors to be nominated.
+Tress MacNeille's role in the episode was nominated for the Award for Outstanding Character Voice-Over Performance at the 67th Primetime Creative Arts Emmy Awards, one of three Simpsons actors to be nominated.
 It was her first nomination in the category.